vishalbasra/vishalbasra.github.io/_posts/2018-01-16-Revert-Kernel.md

 We have our old friend [GRUB](https://www.gnu.org/software/grub/)

-> THere are multiple ways to achieve this, many of which may be more 'effecient'.
+> There are multiple ways to achieve this, many of which may be more 'effecient'.
 This article is meant to show-case only one of the ways to do it, which I find easy to do.

 ## RHEL 6 / Centos 6